- Free reply within 15 minutes during business hours

 Using your Irish (Gaeilge) document abroad

-By the time your file has passed through every gate of this pipeline, the destination Irish (Gaeilge) counter is being handed exactly the format their internal checklists expect.
+Our service-level commitment is first-attempt acceptance by the destination Irish (Gaeilge) authority; if a file is refused because of a defect in our translation, we correct and re-file it at our own cost.
 If the receiving office requests an additional step — for example a sworn translator's signature notarised in the destination country, or a translation re-done into a regional dialect — we provide a follow-up service from our partner network of overseas counsel.

 - Re-issuance — if the destination retains the original, we keep the certified scan on file and produce another legalised copy on 48-hour turnaround.